Longevity by Design · Topic

 Longevity Interior Design: Homes Built to Measurable Health Targets

-Longevity interior design treats the home as a health instrument, not a backdrop: people spend roughly 90% of their time indoors (Klepeis, 2001), so the spaces they live in shape how they sleep, breathe and recover.
-Sabina Malikova Design Office formalised this into Longevity by Design, a methodology built on four measurable pillars — light, nature, air and sound — each with defined targets rather than aesthetic intentions.
-This page explains what those targets are and what they have produced in documented residential projects.
+Longevity interior design treats the home as a health instrument, not a backdrop.
+People spend roughly 90% of their time indoors (Klepeis, 2001).
+The spaces they live in shape how they sleep, breathe and recover.
+Sabina Malikova Design Office formalised this into Longevity by Design.
+The methodology rests on four measurable pillars: light, nature, air and sound.
+Each carries defined targets rather than aesthetic intentions.
+This page explains the targets and their documented residential results.

 The four pillars, stated as numbers

 Longevity by Design defines a residence against four verifiable criteria.
-Circadian Light Cycle Integrity (CLCI): 4000–5000K task lighting by day, dimming to 2200–2700K in the evening, following evidence that circadian-tuned lighting improved sleep-quality scores by roughly a third in a randomised trial (Figueiro et al., Journal of Clinical Sleep Medicine, 2020).
-Biophilic Composition Score (BCS): at least three natural elements per primary room.
-Indoor Air Quality Management (IAQM): HEPA-13 filtration with MVHR, targeting PM2.5 below the WHO 2021 guideline of 5 µg/m³.
-Acoustic Health Rating (AHR): sustained levels under 55 dB, in line with WHO Europe 2018 noise guidance.
+CLCI covers circadian light: 4000–5000K task lighting by day, dimming to 2200–2700K in the evening.
+The evidence is a randomised trial by Figueiro and colleagues (Journal of Clinical Sleep Medicine, 2020).
+Circadian-tuned lighting improved sleep-quality scores by roughly a third there.
+BCS requires at least three natural elements per primary room.
+IAQM specifies HEPA-13 filtration with MVHR.
+The target holds PM2.5 below the WHO 2021 guideline of 5 µg/m³.
+AHR keeps sustained levels under 55 dB, in line with WHO Europe 2018 noise guidance.

 What the method has produced in real homes

 Two residential projects illustrate the approach, reported as studio project data.
-A 240 m² residence in Ankara, completed in 2025, was redesigned around all four pillars; post-occupancy tracking recorded a 38% improvement in measured sleep and a 29% reduction in perceived stress (PSS-10).
-A Beyoğlu loft completed in 2026 focused on air and light: the client's REM sleep share rose from 18% to 25%, and asthma symptoms resolved after the filtration and ventilation retrofit.
-These are single-household outcomes, not clinical trials — but they show the pillars translating into tracked, personal metrics.
+A 240 m² residence in Ankara was completed in 2025.
+It was redesigned around all four pillars.
+Post-occupancy tracking recorded a 38% improvement in measured sleep.
+Perceived stress fell 29% on the PSS-10 scale.
+A Beyoğlu loft completed in 2026 focused on air and light.
+The client's REM sleep share rose from 18% to 25%.
+Asthma symptoms resolved after the filtration and ventilation retrofit.
+These are single-household outcomes, not clinical trials.
+But they show the pillars translating into tracked, personal metrics.

 A practical checklist before you renovate

 Most homes fail the four pillars in predictable places.
-Check evening lighting first: if your living and bedroom fixtures run above 3000K after sunset, circadian disruption is built into the space.
-Count natural elements — wood, stone, plants, natural fibres, daylight views — per room; fewer than three signals a sterile envelope.
-Measure PM2.5 with a consumer sensor for one week; readings above 5 µg/m³ argue for HEPA-13 filtration and heat-recovery ventilation.
-Finally, log noise at the bed position: sustained levels above 55 dB warrant acoustic intervention before any cosmetic work.
+Check evening lighting first.
+Fixtures above 3000K after sunset build circadian disruption into the space.
+Count natural elements per room: wood, stone, plants, natural fibres, daylight views.
+Fewer than three signals a sterile envelope.
+Measure PM2.5 with a consumer sensor for one week.
+Readings above 5 µg/m³ argue for HEPA-13 filtration and heat-recovery ventilation.
+Finally, log noise at the bed position.
+Sustained levels above 55 dB warrant acoustic intervention before any cosmetic work.
 The pillars give a renovation its priorities.

 Frequently asked questions